Green Bicycle Case: Bicycle discovery

 On 23 February 1920, one Enoch Whitehouse was guiding a horse-drawn barge, laden with coal, along the River Soar.
 The tow-rope of the barge snagged the frame of the green bicycle, bringing it to the surface of the canal.
 Whitehouse informed the police and a decision was made to drag the canal.
 Other pieces of the bicycle were discovered.
 Examining the frame of the bicycle, investigators discovered that although the serial number had been filed off both the frame and the seat lug, and the BSA brand name had been filed off the fork, a faint serial number was still visible on the inside of the front fork.
-Inquiries at businesses which bought, sold or otherwise repaired bicycles revealed this cycle had been bought by Light nine years previously.
+Inquiries at businesses which bought, sold or otherwise repaired bicycles revealed this bicycle had been bought by Light nine years previously.

 Arrest

 Light was arrested on 4 March 1920 at Dean Close School in Cheltenham, where he had secured a position teaching mathematics two months previously.
 He was brought to Leicestershire to be charged with the murder of Wright.

-Initially, Light emphatically denied having ever been in or near Gaulby on 5 July, or to meeting Wright on that date.
-He also initially claimed to have never owned such a green bicycle, before, upon being informed of the positive link to his having purchased the bicycle via the overlooked serial number on the fork, claiming to have sold the green bicycle to an individual whose name he could no longer recall several years previously.
-Nonetheless, he was identified by eyewitnesses as the individual who had been riding alongside Wright on the evening of her death, including by her uncle.
-Cox also identified Light from a police identity parade as being the individual who had had repairs conducted on a distinctive green bicycle on the day of Wright's death.
-His mother's maid, Mary Elizabeth Webb, informed investigators that on 5 July, Light had not returned home until approximately 10 p.m., claiming his bicycle had broken down, and that he had had to push it home.
+Initially, Light denied having been in or near Gaulby on 5 July, or meeting Wright on that date.
+He also initially denied ever owning a green bicycle, but upon being informed of the remaining serial number on the fork, claimed to have sold it years before to an individual whose name he could no longer recall.
+Nonetheless, he was identified by witnesses as the individual who had been riding alongside Wright on the evening of her death, including by her uncle.
+Cox also identified Light from a police identity parade as being the green bicycle's owner.
+His mother's maid, Mary Elizabeth Webb, informed investigators that on 5 July, Light had not returned home until approximately 10 p.m., claiming his bicycle had broken down and that he had had to push it home.
 He had also sold or destroyed all the clothing he had worn that day.

-On 19 March, additional pieces of evidence were found: an Army pistol holster, conclusively identified as having been issued to Light, and a dozen live .455-calibre bullets were also dredged from the same canal in which the sections of bicycle had been retrieved.
-The bullets were found to precisely match the spent bullet found at the crime scene.
+On 19 March, additional pieces of evidence were found in the canal: an Army pistol holster, conclusively identified as having been issued to Light, and a dozen live .455-calibre bullets, precisely matching the spent bullet from the crime scene.